wainnbo/kandoria/content/index.md

 Below are some links to places you can quickly jump to for information on broad subjects.
 No clue where to start?
 I'd recommend checking out the
 ### [[Beginner's Guide to Kandoria]]

-For some introductory level information.
+for some introductory level information.

 Already know what you're doing and just need some quick links?
 Check the list below:
 - ### [[Geography]]